What you need to know

-At night the city comes alive with parties and pub crawls.
+At night the city comes alive with parties and pub crawls, both or which are aweseome bachelor party ideas.
 Amsterdam is scenic and beautiful city to explore in the daylight and a wild and crazy party at night.

 Ah, the city of lights.
 I have found that people either love or hate Paris.
 Honestly, it took me a couple of visits to warm up to the city, but now I have fallen in love with the city.